cdisselkoen/llvm-sys-featured/README.md

-# `llvm-sys-featured`
+# llvm-sys-featured

 Rust bindings to LLVM's C API.

 This is essentially a mirror of [llvm-sys], except that instead of using separate crates.io releases for each LLVM version, this crate uses Cargo features.
-Currently, the goal is that with the `llvm-9` feature you get exactly `llvm-sys` version 90.1.0, and with the `llvm-10` feature you get exactly `llvm-sys` version 100.1.1.
+Currently, the goal is that with the `llvm-8` feature you get exactly `llvm-sys` version 80.2.0, with the `llvm-9` feature you get exactly `llvm-sys` version 90.1.0, and with the `llvm-10` feature you get exactly `llvm-sys` version 100.1.1.

 ## Usage